AACuellar00/Class3Project/README.md

 Data is retrieved through methodss in src/collect_data.py.
 The data is retrieved periodically through src/collector_script/collector_s.py, and is also retrieved whenever the user opens the home webpage or updates their settings.
 All data is saved in a postgresql database provided by heroku postgres.
-The script is run hourly through APScheduler.
-On the live website it is done through Heroku Scheduler.
+When the script is launched it will collect data hourly.
+On the live website it is done through Cron go To Scheduler on Heroku.

 Data is analyzed through src/analyze_data.py with the same web page timings as user, and is also done through src/analyzer_script/analyzer_s.py and is two fold.
 One analysis is whether the air quality is below or above a user's threshold and the other is averaging the air quality data for a given location.
-The script is run hourly through APScheduler.
-On the live website it is done through Heroku Scheduler.
+When the script is launched it will analyze the data for emailing purposes hourly.
+On the live website it is done through Cron go To Scheduler on Heroku.

 Unit testing and Integration tests are in src/tests as unit_test.py and integration_test.py respectively.